vinamra434/vinamra434/README.md

 ---

-#### <h3>About Me:- I make native Android apps using Java and Kotlin.
-I use Sqlite and firebase as my database.
-Here and there I like to work with flutter as side projects.. </h3>
+#### <h3>About Me:- I develop native Android apps using Kotlin and perfer to abide by Google's android principles and material design  </h3>

 ---